Marilyn vos Savant - the world's highest IQ

 Hypatia was born around 350 C.E. in Alexandria, Egypt, and is considered one of the world's first female mathematicians and astronomers.
 Her IQ is estimated to be between 170 and 210.

 Sir Francis Galton, born in 1822, was an English polymath whose work inspired the first IQ test.
-Although he was an accomplished explorer who created the first weather map, he was also a proponent of eugenics and scientific racism, both of which he supported until his death in 1911.
+Although he was an accomplished explorer who created the first weather map, he was also a proponent of eugenics and scientific racism, both of which he supported until he died in 1911.
 Despite his contributions to science, it is important to acknowledge and condemn his harmful and discriminatory beliefs.

 Finally, it is debated whether Albert Einstein took the test.
 Similarly, Stephen Hawking's IQ was estimated, but when he was asked about it, he famously replied, "I have no idea.
 People who boast about their IQ are losers."